zicklag/docs-1/self-hosted/installation/plesk.md

 Lastly, we need to add a `document_root` folder inside our project-directory.

-It's required by plesk that the document root must be a subdirectory of the application root directory.
+It's required by Plesk that the document root must be a subdirectory of the application root directory.
 The folder can stay empty.

 ::: tip Store `document_root` in a version control

-If you want to keep the folder in in a version control like git, create a empty `.gitignore` file inside the folder.
+To maintain the folder with version control (e.g., git), be sure to create an empty `.gitignore` file inside the folder.

 :::